PeterJCLaw/layer-loader/README.md

 Placeholders are specified similarly to python format strings and may appear anywhere inside a string value, for example `'foo {place.holder} bar'`.
-Placeholders may *not* appear in keys.
+Placeholders should not appear in keys -- they will not be found there.

 Placeholders are expanded by walking the flattened data structure, using dots in the placeholder to separate names at each level of nesting.